The Upstage Club

-The Upstage Club was a legendary coffee shop, music venue, and afterhours club in Asbury Park, New Jersey.
+The Upstage Club was a music venue, coffeehouse and afterhours club in Asbury Park, New Jersey.
 The club is featured in the Rock and Roll Hall of Fame.
-Influential musicians such as Bruce Springsteen, Bill Chinnock, Southside Johnny (John Lyon), David Sancious, Little Steven Van Zandt, Garry Tallent, Vini Lopez, and Danny Federici first honed their live performance skills at the club.
-It was where the Asbury Jukes, Steel Mill and the Blackberry Blues Band were formed.
+Influential musicians such as Bruce Springsteen, Bill Chinnock, Southside Johnny (John Lyon), David Sancious, Steven Van Zandt, Garry Tallent, Vini Lopez, and Danny Federici first honed their live performance skills at the club.
+It was where the Asbury Jukes, Steel Mill, and the Blackberry Blues Band were formed.

 History

-Although Asbury Park is currently associated with the sounds of rock and roll from the 1960s and 1970s, its music history did not begin or end there.
-Since the turn of the century, its music community has included John Philip Sousa, Artie Shaw, and various Broadway theater lyricists, in addition to contemporary artists.
+Although Asbury Park, New Jersey, is currently associated with the sounds of rock and roll from the 1960s and 1970s, its music history did not begin or end there.
+Since the turn of the century, its music community has included John Philip Sousa, Artie Shaw, and various Broadway theater lyricists and contemporary artists.
 In its heyday, there were at least 10 elegant supper clubs and jazz joints lining Springwood Avenue.

-The Upstage Club was opened by Tom and Margaret Potter in 1968 at Cookman Avenue & Bond Street, Asbury Park, NJ, above a Thom McAn shoe store.
-The venue predated longstanding music venues such as The Stone Pony and The Saint.
+The Upstage Club was opened by Tom and Margaret Potter in 1968 at Cookman Avenue & Bond Street, Asbury Park, New Jersey, above a Thom McAn shoe store.
+The venue predated longstanding music venues such as the Stone Pony and The Saint.
 When it opened, the Green Mermaid Café (a coffee shop) was on the second floor and a music room was on the third floor.
 Potter insisted that the bands played original music, not cover songs.
 The music room was decked out with fluorescent paintings and black lighting.
 The club was alcohol-free, and musicians would jam there all night until around 5 am.

-In his book about the Asbury Park Music scene, Beyond the Palace, Gary Wien wrote, "This is where it all began...Musicians gathered each night at a club on the corner of Cookman Avenue and Bond Street that was set on top of a Thom McAn shoe store.
+In his 2006 book about the Asbury Park music scene, Beyond the Palace, Gary Wien wrote, "This is where it all began...Musicians gathered each night at a club on the corner of Cookman Avenue and Bond Street that was set on top of a Thom McAn shoe store.
 The Upstage brought the sights of San Francisco psychedelia and the sounds of Greenwich Village together in an endless array of all night jam sessions, which attracted the best young musicians in the area."

 In 1970, shortly after the Club opened, riots tore through Asbury Park, damaging the musically rich Springwood Avenue area, and drug use increased.
 According to Don Stine, president of the Asbury Park Historical Society, there was an integration of races, cultures, and musical styles at the Upstage.
 Up to that point in Asbury's history, Black bands did not play the boardwalk clubs, and it was rare for white musicians to perform in the African-American music scene of Springwood Avenue on the West Side.
 Garry Tallent, future E Street Band bassist, was an exception.
 In 1969, Clarence Clemons joined Norman Seldin's Joyful Noyze, and eventually, musicians of all colors were jamming at the Upstage.
 The Upstage was a refuge from the chaos.
 A sign on the door read, "Leave your anger and hate outside with your booze and drugs."